HSE-LAMBDA/ai4material_design/README.md

 This creates `datasets/processed/pilot/{data.pickle.gzip,targets.csv}`

 2. Run the experiments
 This step creates predictions in `datasets/predictions/pilot-plain-cv` and run information at [WanDB](https://wandb.ai/hse_lambda/ai4material_design).
-Make sure you are logged in to WanDB and use WanDB entity you have access to.
+Make sure you are logged in to WanDB and use WanDB entity you have access to, ot set `WANDB_MODE=disabled`.
 - GPU
    Adjust the `--gpus` and `--processes-per-unit` options to your GPU resources
 ```